Leadership

 Dr. Silvester is a published arranger with over 35 works to his credit.
 His arrangements of Aaron Copland’s Old American Songs for Boosey & Hawkes have been recorded by The US Army Field Band and Soldier’s Chorus and many other professional ensembles.
 His most recent transcription for Boosey & Hawkes (Cotillon) is featured in their Windependence Series and has been included in the GIA series, Teaching Musicianship through Band Performance.
 Dr. Silvester is also featured as an author in this same series and his transcriptions appear on the University of North Texas’ album of Ralph Vaughan Williams works.
 Dr. Silvester’s transcriptions of Christmas Carols for Masters Music Publications, Inc., the wind and percussion arm of Kalmus, have been performed and recorded by ensembles throughout the world.

-George Balog has taught on the secondary and elementary school levels for 34 years and has been teaching woodwinds at the New Jersey Governor’s School for the past twelve years where he has had a major influence on the direction of musical activities.
-His expertise in music and education at this level has had a major impact on music education and symphonys at TCNJ.
+George Balog taught on the secondary and elementary school levels for 34 years, including teaching woodwinds at the New Jersey Governor’s School over 15 years, where he has had a major influence on the direction of musical activities.
+His expertise in music and education at this level has had a major impact on music education and music ensembles at TCNJ.

-Mr. Balog currently the Wind Ensemble Director at The College Of New Jersey.
-He performed as Principal Clarinetist in The Eastern Wind Symphony since its inception and will be the newly appointed conductor of the ensemble beginning in the 2009-2010 season.
-He is a consumate performer with The Greater Trenton Symphony Orchestra and the Boehme Opera Company.
-He also performs freelance work throughout Philadelphia and New Jersey.
+Mr. Balog retired as Wind Ensemble Director at The College Of New Jersey, a position he held from 2009.
+He performed as Principal Clarinetist in The Eastern Wind Symphony since its inception until he accepted the role as conductor of the ensemble from 2009 to 2011.
+He was a consummate performer with The Greater Trenton Symphony Orchestra and the Boehme Opera Company and also performed freelance work throughout Philadelphia and New Jersey prior to his retirement.